-- Proximity of project to Long Island Rail Road stations and/or Long Island Bus stops. - Proximity of project to defined "downtown" and/or local Central Business District. - Inclusion of green rehabilitation or green development standards including meeting national standards such as LEED or Energy Star - Project design that incorporates national standards for "Healthy Homes". - Incorporation of universal design principals and provision of "visitability" standards for the physically challenged. - Architectural design that is attractive throughout and consistent in style with the surrounding community. - Compliance with Digital Divide Legislation "Broadband Access 24
+- Proximity of project to Long Island Rail Road stations and/or Long Island Bus stops. - Proximity of project to defined "downtown" and/or local Central Business District. - Inclusion of green rehabilitation or green development standards including meeting national standards such as LEED or Energy Star. - Project design that incorporates - national standards for "Healthy Homes". - "visitability" standards for the physically challenged. - Compliance with Digital Divide Legislation "Broadband Access"